INF4077-GROUP/foodDiary-server/README.md

 ### step 5: Start the application

-Once the database is launched, you can start the application with the following command
+Once the database is launched, you can start the application with the following command.

 ```
 npm run start:dev